MY KINDLE DIRECT PUBLISHING EXPERIENCE: PART VI_HEADERS,FOOTERS, & PAGINATION

 - The Body Text or Interior Matter Section

 NOTE: There are 2 Design Tool Boxes.
 The readily available Design Tool Bar deals mainly with styles sheets and general document formatting such as margins and paragraph spacing, font styles, colors, etc. The hidden Design Dropdown Tool Bar deals with Header & Footer details, Inserts, Navigation, Options, etc. It appears when you click on Header or Footer area of your document.
+You must grab hold of this feature to move forward.

 Next, I wanted to control how pages appeared on the finished novel, so I took the following steps: